 The Orbis API currently does not directly provide any additional details on WorldCompliance matches, it only indicates the presence of a potential match.
 For more information, additional (third party) data sources would need to be consulted.
 If you have a LexisNexis subscription, you may find more information by directly searching for the individual in WorldCompliance.

 The Orbis Ownership Explorer allows discovery of detailed ownership information for many companies, both privately held and publicly traded.
 This information can also be fully queried within Maltego, but special note should be made of how these Transforms work in detail.

 A short summary of what is explained below: if what you want to achieve is to simply explore the full tree of owners and subsidiaries of a given Orbis Company, the most convenient and reliable way is to use the Ownership Explorer Machine instead of running individual Transforms manually.

-You can also use the corresponding Transform on all ownership Transforms setting to allow or disallow new Orbis API calls (with exception of the … (force API call) Transform).
-This can be used to make sure you don’t branch out of the ownership tree relative to your starting point.
+You can also use the corresponding Transform setting “Allow new Orbis Ownership API call” on most ownership-related Transforms to allow or disallow new Orbis API calls.
+This is an advanced feature that can be used to make sure you don’t branch out of the ownership tree relative to your starting point.
+For more information on what this means, see the section on the Ownership Explorer Machine below.
 If you use this feature, remember to re-allow API calls again afterwards so that your Transforms continue to function as expected.